 Werner could see what Cadence had been attempting to do clearly.
 She must have overheard his conversation with Atienna regarding his ‘sense of self’ and was now deciding to use it to her advantage.
 This simply showed how volatile and compromising their connection was.

 Due to the volatility of Cadence’s emotions, however, her usual finesse at playing people was suffering.
-Werner did not feel any pride at identifying her manipulations, contrarily.
-He found that he was somewhat hurt by it.
+Werner didn’t feel any pride at identifying her manipulations.
+Contrarily, he found that he was somewhat hurt by it.
 A ludicrous feeling.
 But perhaps this was what Nico felt too.

 She seemed to have read his thoughts as she raised her hands.
 “That’s not what I was tryna to do—”

 Werner turned his attention away from the telephone box to face the man who now stood just outside of the booth.
-After registering him, Werner pushed open the windowed door.
+After registering the man, Werner pushed open the windowed door.

 “Kleine, what are you doing out so late?”
 Werner addressed the man calmly, lowering the phone from his ear and side-glancing at Cadence to signal for her to stop engaging.